maxstc/fantasyworldnews/README.md

 # todo
+- country daily/weekly stats
+- player stats
+- ingame drafting
+- more than 2 countries
+- multicountry trades
-- have offer buttons send msg to server
+- dont have to go to /team/yourname each time

-# backlog
-- if you click from the middle country column and it already belongs to a team, then have that country already selected in the trade column
+- show who claimed each country in the middle row
+- middle column filter (alphabetical, last hour performance, last day performance, etc)
+- keep track of headlines
+- read the text of articles
+- showing flags on chrome